paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 }
 ```

-All the tests should pass now.
+All our setter tests should pass now.

 ## Formatting and parsing

 The only things left now are the `DateTime(dateString, formatString)` constructor and the `toString(formatString?)` method.
-The two of these are related, since they both involve a format string, so I'm including both of them in this section.
+The two of these are related, since they both involve a format string.

 We can reuse the same test dates from before, but we need to specify what strings we expect from them given different formats: